Juicy!

-Juicy! was a Philippine entertainment news program that premiered on August 11, 2008 on TV5.
-Hosted by Alex Gonzaga, IC Mendoza, Cristy Fermin and Shalala, the show features entertainment news, trivia, fan features, and interviews that highlight the Philippine entertainment industry.
-It was aired weeknights at 12:00 am to 12:30 am until cancellation on August 3, 2012 just 8 days before their 4th anniversary.
+Juicy! is a Philippine television talk show broadcast by TV5.
+Originally hosted by Alex Gonzaga and IC Mendoza.
+It aired from August 11, 2008 to August 3, 2012, and was replaced by Ang Latest.
+Gonzaga, Mendoza, Cristy Fermin and Shalala served as the final hosts.

 History

 2008–2009

 Newly branded TV5 unleashed its showbiz talk show last 2008, hosted by Alex Gonzaga.
 The goal of the show, which was then a 30-minute program airing every morning, is to provide allegedly unbiased entertainment news to the viewers unlike entertainment shows in rival networks ABS-CBN and GMA Network.
 Later that year, the late and great Inday Badiday's grandchild, IC Mendoza, was chosen to co-host the show with Gonzaga.
 Viewers of the program, however, note that the shows lambasts stars from the two larger networks and only promotes Kapatid, demonstrating an inconsistency on the premise of "lack of bias".